ugoogalizer/aqi/README.md

 Original inspiration from Hackenoon's https://hackernoon.com/how-to-measure-particulate-matter-with-a-raspberry-pi-75faa470ec35 and the corresponding github: https://github.com/zefanja/aqi

 Working
-* Nothing yet...
+* HTTP webpage displaying current sensor measu

-Not Working:
+* OLED Disply (intended to display aqi result on local display to enable portable measurements)

-* Sensor of PM10 and PM2.5
+Not Working and on the TODO list:
-* HTTP webpage displaying current sensor measurements
+* Sensor of PM10 and PM2.5rements (waiting postal service of sensor itself)
 * HTTP webpage (plot.ly) displaying historic sensor measurements
 * RESTful API (intended to access from Home Assistant (homeassistant.io))
-* OLED Disply (intended to display aqi result on local display to enable portable measurements)
+* Migrate sensor code from Python2 to Python3

 ## Pre-Requisitites